ankitects/ankimobile-docs/README.md

 ## Support

 There are two ways to get help with AnkiMobile.
-Both are regularly checked by Anki's developer, so please pick the one you prefer.
+Both are regularly checked by Anki's developer, so there's no need to post the same question on both sites - please pick the one you prefer.

 - There is a [new public forum](https://forums.ankiweb.net/c/ankimobile/10) (and an [old one](https://anki.tenderapp.com/discussions/ankimobile) that is being phased out).
 This is a better choice for general usage questions, as other members of